$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Be An Expert At Petting Your Cat The Right Way

-A massage will deliver the same positive and relaxing benefits to your cat as you experience after having a massage.
+A massage will deliver the same positive and relaxing benefits to your cat that you experience after having a massage.
 Plus, it is fun to give the cat a massage and see how much he enjoys the extra attention.

 Can I Massage My Cat At Home?

-However, you can most certainly massage your cat at home.
+You can most certainly massage your cat at home.

 You probably already give your cat some form of cat massage without even thinking about it.

-Most cats love being stroked along the side of their faces or chins and will stretch their heads out in supreme happiness when this happens.
-Even when you are slowly stroking your cat down his spine while he is sitting on your lap, you are giving him a mini massage.
+Even when you are slowly stroking your cat down his spine while he is sitting on your lap, you are actually giving him a mini massage.

-By performing the massage techniques outlined below, you can further strengthen the bond you have with your cat.
+By performing the specific massage techniques outlined below, you can further strengthen the bond you have with your cat.

 There are some out of bounds areas on the body of your kitty that you probably already know.
 If you don’t your kitty will let you know if you have overstepped the boundaries.

-cat being petted under the chin
+ginger cat being petted

 This is pretty much a ‘universally kitty acceptable’ prime place to massage